-Wakefield, MA (March 26, 2019) - Wakefield Public Schools has been honored with the Best Communities for Music Education designation from The NAMM Foundation for its outstanding commitment to music education.
-Wakefield is one of 4% of districts across the nation and one of 14 school districts in Massachusetts receiving the prestigious award in 2018.
-This is the seventh time in the last eight years that Wakefield has been recognized with this award.
+Wakefield, MA (April 8, 2020) - For the eighth time in the past nine years, the Wakefield Public Schools has been honored with the Best Communities for Music Education designation from The NAMM Foundation for its outstanding commitment to music education.
+Wakefield is one of 4% of districts across the nation and one of 15 school districts in Massachusetts receiving the prestigious award in 2020.

-Now in its 20th year, Best Communities for Music Education affirms school districts that have demonstrated exceptional efforts toward maintaining music education as part of schools' core curriculum.
+Now in its 21th year, Best Communities for Music Education affirms school districts that have demonstrated exceptional efforts toward maintaining music education as part of schools' core curriculum.
 The Best Communities for Music Education designation is awarded to districts that demonstrate outstanding achievement in efforts to provide music access and education to all students.
 To qualify for the Best Communities designation, Wakefield answered detailed questions about funding, graduation requirements, music class participation, instruction time, facilities, support for the music program, and community music-making programs.
 Responses were verified with school officials and reviewed by The Music Research Institute at the University of Kansas.